OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 Step 6.
 Verification - Launch a VM
 ---------------------------------------------------------------

 Let's check out this OpenNebula installation doing what it does best: launching Virtual Machines.
 Go to your ``Instances -> VMs`` tab in Sunstone and click on the "+" green icon.
-Select the VM Template imported in the previous step (feel free to change any configuration aspect) and click on Instantiate.
+Select the VM Template imported in the previous step (feel free to change any configuration aspect) and click on Create.

 .. image:: /images/instantiate_vcenter_vm_template.png
     :align: center